In February it was confirmed by Royal Proclamation that the most British of bears – Paddington – would feature on two new UK 50p coins.

 But that’s not all the good news for Paddington fans.
 The Royal Mint has revealed the second 50p coin design today for the very first time…

-Featuring Paddington outside Buckingham Palace, the second issue will be released later this year in silver and base metal but will also be available to pre-order from Monday.
+Featuring Paddington outside Buckingham Palace, the second issue will be released later this year in silver and base metal but is available to pre-order here.

 The Royal Mint has just announced a new Prince Philip Coin that will pay tribute to the Duke of Edinburgh and his record-breaking 70 years of service to Her Majesty the Queen and the United Kingdom.

 The Prince of Wales will be striking the very first of these coins on Tuesday 11th July.
 The reverse of the coin will bear an image of his Father, Prince Philip and the obverse is to feature his mother, The Queen.

 The coins will be available in Gold Proof, Silver and Brilliant Uncirculated Base Metal.
 They will be available to order from 7th August.